-Policy for Satisfactory Academic Progress Students who receive federal financial aid are required to make satisfactory academic progress (SAP) in order to receive financial aid.
+Students who receive federal financial aid are required to make satisfactory academic progress in order to receive financial aid.
 Federal guidelines stipulate that the Satisfactory Academic Progress Policy apply to all enrollment periods at South Arkansas Community College regardless of whether or not aid was received.
-SAP is defined as passing the required percentage of hours and maintaining a minimum grade point average (GPA) of 2.0 on a 4-point scale.
+SAP is defined as passing a required percentage of hours (quantitative) and maintaining a minimum grade point average (GPA) of 2.0 on a 4 point scale (qualitative).

 Students may receive financial aid for no longer than 150% of the published length of the educational program.
-For example, a student must complete the requirements for a 60-hour degree or certificate by the time they have attempted 90 course hours.
+For example, a student must complete the requirements for a 60 hour degree or certificate by the time they have attempted 90 course hours.
 Upon completing a program, students may pursue another degree or certificate under the same guidelines.
+This type of “reset” may only be done a maximum of two times.
 Students must maintain a cumulative GPA of 2.0.

-Students must complete the following minimum percentage of courses to maintain SAP:
+Students must complete the following minimum pace percentage of courses to maintain SAP:

 |Hours Attempted||Completion Percentage|